OlegFedotov/Battleship/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.

+## Running the project

+- run npm install command to install node modules from package.json
+- run ng serve -o to open the application

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.